catpea/visual-programming-language/README.md

 ## TODO

-- new inheritance model is being overriden by properties that used to provide default value universe.worlds must be removed, and the value set in install
+- [ ] Create worlds to visualize this program

 - make the tray into a draggable Window
 - give trays connections
 - create special IO nodes in the node world, when added it makes a port in the world box

-- and a Generator
+- [ ] add a Generator

-- give worlds their nodes, and make the code generator visit
+- [ ] give worlds their nodes, and make the code generator visit
+- [ ] Wherever properties are used they must be shut down

 ## Architecture